Matt Hands, VP, Insurance and MoneySense

-If you own a home or even vacant land, you’ll want to insure it.
+If you own a home, or even vacant land, you’ll want to insure it.
 Property insurance protects you in the event that your premises and its contents are damaged.
-And it also covers you in case someone is injured in your home and you’re deemed liable.
+It also covers you personally in case someone is injured in your home, or on your property, and you’re deemed liable.

 Property insurance works just like other kinds of insurance.
 You pay premiums to the insurance company in exchange for coverage.
 Property insurance covers you up to specified amounts for the following: